mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Polynomial Cost
-Let us define a quadratic polynomial cost function for the active power produced by the `Generator 1`:
+Define a quadratic polynomial cost function for the active power produced by `Generator 1`:
 ```@example addActiveCost
 cost!(system; generator = "Generator 1", active = 2, polynomial = [1100.0; 500.0; 150.0])
 ```
 The code above defines the cost function ``f(P_{\text{g}1}) = 1100 P_{\text{g}1}^2 + 500 P_{\text{g}1} + 150``.
 In general, when constructing a polynomial cost function, the coefficients must be ordered from the highest degree to the lowest.

-The default input units are in per-units, with coefficients of the cost function having units of currency/pu²-hr for 1100, currency/pu-hr for 500, and currency/hr for 150.
+The default input units are per-unit values, with coefficients of the cost function having units of currency/pu²-hr for 1100, currency/pu-hr for 500, and currency/hr for 150.
 Therefore, the coefficients are stored exactly as entered:
 ```@repl addActiveCost
 system.generator.cost.active.polynomial[1]
 ```

-By setting `active = 2` within the function, we express our intent to specify the active power cost using the `active` key.
-By using a value of `2`, we choose to use a polynomial cost model for the associated generator.
-This flexibility is necessary when we have previously defined a piecewise linear cost function for the same generator.
-In such cases, we can set `active = 1` to utilize the piecewise linear cost function to represent the cost of the corresponding generator.
-Thus, we can choose between these two cost functions according to the requirements of the simulation.
+Setting `active = 2` within the function specifies the active power cost using the `active` key and selects the polynomial cost model for the associated generator.
+This selection is necessary when a piecewise linear cost function has previously been defined for the same generator.
+In such cases, setting `active = 1` selects the piecewise linear cost function for the corresponding generator.
 Users can also provide both `piecewise` and `polynomial` data in a single function call; the value assigned to `active` or `reactive` then selects which of the two cost models is currently used for that power type.

 ---

 ##### Piecewise Linear Cost
-We can also create a piecewise linear cost function.
-For example, let us create the reactive power cost function for the same generator using the following code:
+A piecewise linear cost function can also be created.
+For example, create the reactive power cost function for the same generator using the following code:
 ```@example addActiveCost
 cost!(system; generator = "Generator 1", reactive = 1, piecewise = [0.11 12.3; 0.15 16.8])
 nothing # hide
 ```

-The first column gives the generator's reactive power output points in per-units, while the second column gives the corresponding costs in currency/hr.
-Thus, the data is stored exactly as entered:
+The first column gives the generator's reactive power output points as per-unit values, while the second column gives the corresponding costs in currency/hr.
+Thus, the data are stored exactly as entered:
 ```@repl addActiveCost
 system.generator.cost.reactive.piecewise[1]
 ```